Cursed Job Market Signaling: Spence's Job Market Signaling Game

 \begin{definition} For any two sets $S$ and $S'$, $S'$ weak set dominates $S$, denoted by $S' \geq_{ws} S$, if for any $x\in S$, there is $x'\in S'$ such that $x' \geq x$ and for any $x'\in S'$, there is $x\in S$ such that $x' \geq x$. \end{definition}

 We use $\mathcal{S}^\chi$ to denote the set of education levels chosen by the type $\theta_H$ worker in a separating $\chi$-CSE.
 That is, $\mathcal{S}^\chi \equiv \left\{e_H : c(e_H|\theta_L)\geq(1-\chi)(\theta_H-\theta_L)\geq c(e_H|\theta_H) \right\}$.
-In Corollary \ref{coro:monotone_separating}, we show that $\mathcal{S}^\chi$ decreases in $\chi$ under the weak set order, implying that as players become more cursed, the high type worker attains a lower education level in a separating $\chi$-CSE.
-The intuition is that when players are more cursed, the firm's belief is more ``sticky'' to their prior belief, making education signaling less effective.
-Consequently, the high type worker will choose less costly signals in a separating equilibrium.
+In Corollary~\ref{coro:monotone_separating}, we show that $\mathcal{S}^\chi$ decreases in $\chi$ under the weak set order, implying that as players become more cursed, the high type worker attains a lower education level in a separating $\chi$-CSE.\footnote{Here we emphasize that this comparative static holds in the sense of the weak set order, since multiple equilibria exist.
+The result under the unique selection of $\chi$-CSE is established later in Section \ref{sec:cursed_intu_criter}.} The intuition is that as players become more cursed, the firm's beliefs become ``stickier'' to their prior and adjust less in response to the worker's education choice, making signaling less effective.
+Consequently, the high type worker chooses a less costly signal in a separating equilibrium.

 \begin{corollary} For any $\chi, \chi' \in [0,1)$, if $\chi \geq \chi'$, then $\mathcal{S}^{\chi'} \geq_{ws} \mathcal{S}^\chi$. \end{corollary}